 Let us demonstrate the effects of introducing probabilistic rules in

 our example.
-We use the following rule with ( is the probability):
+We use the following rule with

 The effect of the probabilistic rules is that wavefronts do not